-(ii) Loss allowance for trade receivables
+(i) Loss allowance for impairment of trade receivables

-Management determines expected credit loss for trade receivables by considering historical loss pattern of various customers in different geographical areas and adjusted with forward-looking information by considering the available market data on the customers' country credit rating and industry growth for non-credit impaired trade receivables, which are the key estimate in measuring expected credit loss.
+Management determines expected credit loss for trade receivables by considering historical loss pattern of various customers in different geographical areas and forward-looking information, which is the key estimate in measuring expected credit loss.
 Notwithstanding the above, the Group evaluates the expected credit loss on customers in financial difficulties separately.
-The net carrying amount of the Group's trade receivables as at 31 December 2022 was RMB142,738,689 (2021: RMB222,614,674) (Note 19).
+The carrying amount of the Group's trade receivables as at 31 December 2021 was RMB222,614,674 (2020: RMB138,437,491).